-Openness and relationships based on trust are very important to us.
-We are committed to a culture in which everyone is responsible and accountable for their actions and where anyone can raise matters that concern them.
-Employees are a valuable source of information about whether we at Charter Hall are living up to our values, and therefore employees are encouraged to speak up about any unlawful, unethical or irresponsible behaviour in Charter Hall.
+Openness and relationships based on trust are very important to the Board.
+As a Board we are committed to a culture in which everyone is responsible and accountable for their actions and where anyone can raise matters that concern them.
+Charter Hall also values employees as a source of information about whether everyone at Charter Hall are living up to its values, and therefore Charter Hall employees are encouraged to speak up about any unlawful, unethical or irresponsible behaviour in Charter Hall.

-As noted previously, we have Whistleblower and Anti Bribery, Fraud and Corruption Policies that are periodically reviewed and endorsed by the Board.
+Our Board has endorsed the Charter Hall Whistleblower and Anti Bribery, Fraud and Corruption Policies.
 Copies of these policies can be found on our website under the 'Corporate Governance' section.